MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/design-area-resource-organization.md

 A standardized naming convention is the starting point for organizing your cloud-hosted resources.
 A properly structured naming system allows you to quickly identify resources for both management and accounting purposes.
 If you have existing IT naming conventions in other parts of your organization, consider whether your cloud naming conventions should align with them or if you should establish separate cloud-based standards.

 ### Management groups and subscriptions

-As part of the Azure Landing Zone best practices, resources should be grouped logically in management groups in order to target policy and initiative assignments using Azure Policy.
+As part of the Azure landing zone best practices, resources should be grouped logically in management groups in order to target policy and initiative assignments using Azure Policy.

 Create management groups under your root-level management group to represent the types of workloads (archetypes) that you'll host and ones based on their security, compliance, connectivity, and feature needs.
 This grouping structure allows you to have a set of Azure policies applied at the management group level for all workloads that require the same security, compliance, connectivity, and feature settings.